ONLINE: Creating Social Safeness in Compassion Focused Psychotherapy Groups

 Timings and Registration

 This workshop will be 16 hours towards your CPD, and you will receive a certificate of attendance shortly after the workshop via email.
-Handouts will be sent via email to be brought to the workshop.
-There will be no formal registration.
-You will be placed in a waiting room once you click on the link and the CMF Team will add you to the meeting.
+This workshop will be recorded.

 This workshop is priced at a flat rate of £239.00.
 For those in difficult financial circumstances, who may struggle to afford this price, please contact hello@compassionatemind.co.uk